lef237/gin-mcs/README.md

 # A simple Todo application built with Go and Gin

-Model, View, Controller (MVC) architecture.
+Model, View, Service (MVS) architecture.

 Separate the router file and call it from `main.go`.